eclipse-hono/hono/site/content/deployment/openshift.md

 ### Minishift

 Minishift is a tool that helps you run OpenShift locally by running a single-node OpenShift cluster inside a VM.
-Follow the [official web site](https://github.com/minishift/minishift) project for downloading latest release and having Minishift up and running.
+Follow [this guide](https://docs.openshift.org/latest/minishift/getting-started/index.html) for installing and having Minishift up and running.
 After launching Minishift and before building the Eclipse Hono images, it's necessary to execute the following command :

 ~~~sh